Fiserv/Commerce-Hub/docs/Resources/Master-Data/Country-Code.md

 # ISO Country Codes

-The country codes can be represented either as a two-letter code *(Alpha-2)* which is recommended as the general-purpose code, a three-letter code *(Alpha-3)* which is more closely related to the country name and a three-digit numeric code *(Numeric-3)* which can be useful if you need to avoid using Latin script.
+The country codes can be represented either as a two-letter code *(Alpha-2)* which is recommended as the general-purpose code, a three-letter code *(Alpha-3)* which is more closely related to the country name and a three-digit numeric code *(Numeric-3)* which can be instead of Latin script.

 ---